 - How long it will most likely take to recover

 Your Tailored Treatment Plan

-Your physiotherapist will design a specific treatment program specifically for you based upon your examination.
+Your physiotherapist will design a specific treatment program specifically for you based on your examination.
 Your treatment may include hands-on treatment, such as joint manipulation, mobilisation or massage.
 It will probably also include lots of helpful advice and home exercises.
 We’ll also use other technology or treatment tools depending upon your needs.

-Your treatment will vary depending upon your age, sex, sport, work requirements or lifestyle, so generic therapies tend to be effective than specifically targeted treatment plans.
+Your treatment will vary depending on your age, sex, sport, work requirements, or lifestyle, so generic therapies tend to be more effective than targeted treatment plans.

-As highly-trained exercise prescribers, your physiotherapist will usually instruct you on specific exercises and stretches for you to undertake at home to assist in your rapid recovery.
-We’ll also offer you some helpful advice to help ease your pain, such as the appropriate resting positions or whether to use heat or ice and precisely for how long.
+As highly-trained exercise prescribers, your physiotherapist will usually instruct you on specific exercises and stretches to undertake at home to assist in your rapid recovery.
+We’ll also offer you helpful advice to help ease your pain, such as the appropriate resting positions or whether to use heat or ice and precisely for how long.

-The result is prompt pain reduction, quicker natural healing and your successful return to full activity, whether it be work or sport, as soon as possible.
+The result is prompt pain reduction, quicker natural healing and your successful return to full activity, whether work or sport, as soon as possible.

 How Long is Your Physiotherapy Appointment?